 5.2.2 ToE

 The term ToE is described in clause 5.2.4.2.2.1.2 of TR 33.805 [10] that ToE is a logical and physical perimeter for the evaluation and this perimeter heavily depends on the vendor’s particular version of the Network Product.
 The term ToE if used in a SCAS always refers to the ToE described in the SCAS instantiation.
 This ToE definition also can be applied to ToE of virtualized network product.
-According to virtualized network product classes and decoupling scenarions that described in clause 4.1.1, there may be multiple ToEs for an instantiated virtualized network product class.
+According to virtualized network product classes and decoupling scenarios described in clause 4.1.1, there may be multiple ToEs for an instantiated virtualized network product class.

-5.2.3 Generic vitualized network product model class description
+5.2.3 Generic virtualized network product model class description

 5.2.3.1 Introduction